Makimachi Misao: Revenge Arc

 Misao later returns in the Jinchū arc of the story when Kaoru writes to her asking her to deliver Yukishiro Tomoe's diary to Tokyo before her brother Yukishiro Enishi can exact Jinchū on Kenshin.

 She and Aoshi arrived with the diary just after Enishi has taken his revenge.
-Kaoru was dead and Kenshin has suffered a complete breakdown, going off to a village of lost men.
+Kaoru was dead and Kenshin has suffered a breakdown, going off to a village of lost men.
 Sagara Sanosuke attempts to reach Kenshin, but his friend is completely lost in his grief and Sano wanders away from Tokyo in despair.
 Misao and Yahiko also visit Kenshin and try to revive his spirit, but their efforts are useless, and they leave him.
-They swear to find Enishi, make him read Tomoe's diary and beg for forgiveness at Kaoru's grave.
+They swear to find Enishi, make him read Tomoe's diary, and beg for forgiveness at Kaoru's grave.

 Aoshi deduces that Kaoru may not be dead.
 He exhumes Kaoru's grave and cuts open the body, proving that it is not Kaoru but an elaborate doll, one that could fool even Takani Megumi's medical expertise.
 Misao and Yahiko begin a search to find Kaoru.
 Sanosuke returns to the clinic to see Megumi and Kenshin has a dream in which Tomoe tells him that Kaoru is still alive.
 He also returns and gathers his friends, including Saitō.

 They travel to Enishi's island, where Kaoru is being held.
 Guided by Aoshi, Misao sets off the bombs in the water surrounding the island, allowing the group to land safely.
 After Enishi is defeated, Aoshi decides to head back to Kyoto.
 Misao realizes Aoshi wants to leave so early because he wants to rebury Han'nya and the others in a "place with more sunlight".
 Misao is now happy to go home with "everyone", and Aoshi finally smiles.

 In a bonus comic in Kenshin Kaden, Aoshi and Misao both attended a picnic where everyone is reunited.
-The only one who is not present is Sanosuke; who sends a letter from Mongolia that he is returning to Japan to be with his friends, and Saitō; who is on assignment in Hokkaidō.
+The only one who is not present is Sanosuke; who sends a letter from Mongolia that he is returning to Japan to be with his friends and Saitō; who is on assignment in Hokkaidō.

 Live action films

-Misao has been played by Tao Tsuchiya in the two live-action sequels to the 2012 Rurouni Kenshin film.
+Misao has been played by Tao Tsuchiya in the three live-action sequels to the 2012 Rurouni Kenshin film.